Home /Cribl Search 4.18.0

 • /lib/database-connections

 This affects passwords and password-equivalent attributes such as bindCredentials and client_secret.
-The values for these attributes are omitted or masked in responses.
+The values for these attributes are omitted or masked in API responses and in corresponding fields in the UI.

 New Features